 What is NRMS in 4D seismic?

 NRMS stands for Normalized Root Mean Square difference.
 It’s the standard metric for measuring 4D seismic repeatability, quantifying how similar two surveys are in areas where no reservoir change is expected.
+Lower NRMS values indicate better repeatability and a cleaner 4D signal, with PRM systems typically achieving significantly lower NRMS values than towed-streamer repeat surveys.

 What is Permanent Reservoir Monitoring (PRM)?